What travel insurance do I need when visiting Portugal?

 Advice on health and vaccinations

-While there are no compulsory vaccinations, it is still recommended that you be vaccinated against diphtheria, tetanus and polio, and also possibly tick-borne encephalitis if you will be visiting rural areas in spring or summer.
+While there are no compulsory vaccinations, it is still recommended that you be vaccinated against diphtheria, tetanus, and polio, and also possibly tick-borne encephalitis if you will be visiting rural areas in spring or summer.
 Consult your doctor if you have any doubts.

 The weather differs greatly in the north and south of Portugal.
 You will also witness completely different conditions depending on whether you are on the coast or inland.
 In summer the coasts are better for enjoying the ocean spray, as well as the plentiful beaches and extremely pleasant sun.

-Whatever the season, you will love exploring Portugal; from Lisbon to the south of the country via the coasts, there’s no risk of boredom.
+Whatever the season, you will love exploring Portugal, from Lisbon to the south of the country via the coasts, there’s no risk of boredom.

 -Lisbon: the Portuguese capital is a living museum.
-Setting off from the Praça do Comércio - or Commerce Square - head to Belém Tower before admiring the Vasco da Gama Bridge from the Castle of São Jorge.
+Setting off from the Praça do Comércio - or Commerce Square - head to Belém Tower before admiring the Vasco da Gama Bridge from the Castle de São Jorge.
 Don’t miss a ride on the tram or trying the various Portuguese specialties in one of the traditional restaurants, such as the renowned pastéis de nata (custard tarts).

--History lovers should head to the Algarve with its myriad monuments to the past; from various Roman sites to the Castle of Alcoutim via the Fortress of Sagres.
+-History lovers should head to the Algarve with its myriad monuments to the past, from various Roman sites to the Castle of Alcoutim via the Fortress of Sagres.

 -Lose yourself in the Douro Valley: this wine-making region invites you to get away from it all and set off in search of traditional Portugal in its little villages.

 Visitors should remain vigilant in tourist and seaside areas where pickpockets thrive, especially on public transport like the vintage trams.
-Don’t leave any luggage in your car – even in the boot – when you’re at the beach.
+Don’t leave any luggage in your car – even in the trunk – when you’re at the beach.
 From 1st June to 30th September, it is strictly forbidden to light fires in forested areas.

 The other countries of the Schengen area